fantonatos/architecture/README.md

 0x4085c1 T 0x4085cc
 ```

 Both programs are multithreaded and fast.
 They simulate their respective hardware on the input provided from tracefiles.
-Tracefiles should be using UNIX line endings.
+Tracefiles should have UNIX line endings.